aquasecurity/testamir/readme.md

 * CSP (a simple package that contains the Server, Database, and Gateway)

 Use the Aqua-Operator to:
-* Deploy Aqua Security components on OpenShift
+* Deploy Aqua Security on OpenShift
 * Scale up Aqua Security components with extra replicas
 * Assign metadata tags to Aqua Security components
 * Automatically scale the number of Aqua scanners based on the number of images in the scan queue

 The Aqua Operator provides a few Custom Resources that enable the flexibility to insatll Aqua in different configurations.
 Please make sure to read the Aqua installation manual (https://docs.aquasec.com/docs) before using the Operator.
 For advance configurations please consult with Aqua's support team.

-For a simple Aqua configuration please read the following guidelines -
+## Prerequisits
+Make sure you have a license and access to the Aqua registry.
+Please contact our sales team if you want to aquire a license for the product -  https://www.aquasec.com/about-us/contact-us/

+## Installing the Operator
+1. Create a new project/namespace called 'aqua' for the Aqua service
-1. Install the Aqua Opertor
+2. Install the Aqua Opertor from the OperatorHub and add it to the 'aqua' namespace
-2. Manage all the pre-requisites as covered in the instructions below (see "Before You Begin Using the Operator CRDs")
-3. Use the Aqua CSP Custom Resource to install Aqua in your Cluster.
-Aqua CSP will automatically deploy the Console, Database, Scanner, and Gateway Custom Resource
-4. To install the Enforcer Custom Resource, you will need to access Aqua and create a new Enforcer Group.
-Copy the group's 'token' as you will need it later for the Enfrocer Custom Resource
-5. Use the AquaEnforcer Custom Resource to install the Aqua Enforcer.
-Replace the value of the 'token' property with the token you kept from step 3

-## Before You Begin Using the Operator CRDs
+## Before you deploy the CRDs
-Install the Aqua Operator and obtain access to the Aqua registry - https://www.aquasec.com/about-us/contact-us/ You will need to supply two secrets during the installation -
+You need to supply two secrets during for the deployment  -
 * A secret for the Docker registry
 * A secret for the database